Deep-Mind-Hive/2D-imaging-DL/README.md

 #### Python library that handel these data
-   * A very good python package used for analyzing DICOM images is [pydicom](https://pydicom.github.io/).
+   * A very popular python package used for analyzing DICOM images is [pydicom](https://pydicom.github.io/).
 You can easily install pydicom via command prompt